EdeManideep/Java-Springboot-Learning/README.md

 18. learn about kafka + springboot

--> We can create our own @annotations in spring boot project
+-> We can create our own @annotations in spring boot project - logging